Roberto Hernández (starting pitcher): Philadelphia Phillies

-The Philadelphia Phillies signed Hernández for the 2014 season for $4.5 million.
+On December 18, 2013, Hernández signed a one-year, $4.5 million contract with the Philadelphia Phillies.
 After five starts, during which he compiled a 5.81 ERA, he was available to pitch out of the bullpen, as off days meant the Phillies would not need him for over a week.
-Around that time, Phillies analyst Ricky Bottalico commented, "All in all, I like what I've seen from Roberto Hernandez early in the ball games, but it's seems to be fourth, fifth, sixth innings, you're seeing a laboring guy out there.
+Around that time, Phillies analyst Ricky Bottalico commented, "All in all, I like what I've seen from Roberto Hernández early in the ball games, but it's seems to be fourth, fifth, sixth innings, you're seeing a laboring guy out there.
 The one thing he's got to do is relax himself.
 It seems like he's trying to be a little too fine with his pitches.
 When you do that as a pitcher and you're not relaxed, you're going to make mistakes ... one thing he can do is take a deep breath.
 Getting deeper into games is getting tougher and tougher for him."
-Subsequently, he rebounded, and had totaled 23 appearances (20 starts) with the Phillies, during which he posted an ERA of 3.87.
+Subsequently, he rebounded, and in 23 appearances (20 starts) with the Phillies, he posted a 6–8 record with an ERA of 3.87.

 Los Angeles Dodgers

 On August 7, 2014, Hernández was traded to the Los Angeles Dodgers for either two players to be named later or cash considerations (the players turned out to be minor leaguers Jesmuel Valentín and Víctor Arano).
-He made his first start as a Dodger the following day, allowing two runs in six innings against the Milwaukee Brewers.
+He made his first start as a Dodger the next day, allowing two runs in six innings against the Milwaukee Brewers.
 Hernández started nine games for the Dodgers, with a 2–3 record and 4.74 ERA.
+He became a free agent following the season.

 Houston Astros

-Hernández signed a minor league contract with the Houston Astros in February 2015.
-He was designated for assignment on July 29, 2015, to create room for Jed Lowrie who was activated from the disabled list.
-He was released on August 9.
+On February 12, 2015, Hernández signed a minor league contract with the Houston Astros.
+He had his contract selected to the major leagues on April 4.
+He was designated for assignment on July 29 to make room for Jed Lowrie, who was activated from the disabled list.
+At the time, Hernández was 3–5 with a 4.36 ERA in 20 games (11 starts).
+On August 7, the Astros placed him on release waivers.

 Toronto Blue Jays

-Hernández signed a minor league contract with the Toronto Blue Jays on December 18, 2015, that included an invitation to spring training and a March 28 opt-out.
+On December 18, 2015, Hernández signed a minor league contract with the Toronto Blue Jays that included an invitation to spring training and a March 28 opt-out.
 He exercised his March 28 opt-out after learning he would not make the Opening Day roster.
 Had he made the team out of spring training, the contract would have paid Hernández $1.25 million for the 2016 season.
 He signed another minor league contract with the Jays on April 20, and was to report to extended spring training.
 Hernández was assigned to the Triple-A Buffalo Bisons on April 27, and released on July 3.